GallagherSecurity/cc-rest-docs/training/README.md

 Visible at github.com, integrated into hover text at gallaghersecurity.github.io .

 *[PDF]: Personal Data Field.
-Not Adobe's kind of PDF
+Not Adobe's kind of PDF.
+In Gallagher's defence, these PDFs predate Adobe's.

 *[CC]: Command Centre